motform/arduino-cli-mode/README.md

 ## Keymap

-The default keymap prefix is `C-c C-a`.
+The default keymap prefix is `C-c C-a` and can be customized with `arduino-cli-mode-keymap-prefix`.

 The following keybindings are provided out of the box.